lgsn0w/StudyTracker/README.md

 # StudyTracker
-trying to learn python i guess (and sqlite and tkinter and encoding, everything at the same time)?
+trying to learn python i guess?

-(if for some unknown reason you stumble upon this cursed copilot & I code and have suggestions, feel free my man)
+(if for some unknown reason you stumble upon this cursed copilot & I code and have suggestions, feel free my man) (also doing it java *thumbs up emoji*)